qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   determine whether any important labels are missing from the maps (e.g. due to overlaps or other constraints).
 They are displayed with a customizable color (see :ref:`automated_placement`).
-* |showHideLabels| :sup:`Show/Hide Labels And Diagrams` that has data-defined visbility.
-If you click or drag an area holding :kbd:`Shift`, then label(s) are hidden.
-When a label is hidden, you just have to click or drag an area around the feature's point to restore its visibility.
+* |showHideLabels| :sup:`Show/Hide Labels And Diagrams`.
+If you click on the labels, then they are hidden.
+When a label is hidden, you just have to click on the feature to restore its visibility.
+This tool also works without setting data-defined options.
 * |moveLabel| :sup:`Move Label And Diagram` that has data-defined position.
 You just have to drag the label to the desired place.
+This only works when you set the data-defined override for the :guilabel:`Data defined` entries.
 * |rotateLabel| :sup:`Rotate Label`.
 Click the label and move around and you get the text rotated.
 * |changeLabelProperties| :sup:`Change Label`.
 It opens a dialog to change the